Nathan-Herzhaft/Medical_Imaging/Kaggle_Challenge-Segmentation2D/README.md

 # 2. Required trainig data

 The data we use for training is provided by Kaggle, it comes from the Ultrasound Nerve Segmentation challenge.
 It needs to be downloaded and stored in a folder named *data* to be read automatically by the python script.
+The data provided by Kaggle needs some renaming before use, this is why you can find a Data_cleaning.py file to launch before the main file execution.

 ---